smyrman/blog/2021-03-generic-test-library/blog.md

 First out, you might note that we do not pass in a `t` parameter.
 That is because what `subtest` does, is to _return a test function_.
 This test function can then be run as a Go _sub-test_, omitting the need to manually pass in a `t` parameter.
 Cleaver?
 I certainly thought so when I first had the idea.

 Next up we solved the ordering issue of "got" and "want".
-You can see that we first call `Value` on the result.
+We can see that we first call `Value` on the result.
 This actually return what we call a `ValueFunc` or _value initializer_.
 It is not important now to explain why it's a function, but we can perhaps get back to that.
 The important part now is that this type has _methods_ that let's us initialize tests.
 In this particular instance, we call the method `DeepEqual` with the expect parameter.
 Here we have also attempted to solve the clarity issue of what `Equal` does, by giving the method a more descriptive name.

-Next up, as we pass the `func(*testing.T)` instance returned by `DeepEqual` to `t.Run`, this method require you to supply a _name_.
+Next up, as we pass the `func(*testing.T)` instance returned by `DeepEqual` to `t.Run`, this method require us to supply a _name_.
 Thus a description for the check is required.
-In fact, as we are using Go sub-tests, there is now even a way for you to re-run a particular _check_ in your test for better focus during de-bugging:
+In fact, as we are using Go sub-tests, there is now even a way for us to re-run a particular _check_ in the test for better focus during de-bugging.
+This can be particular useful for cases when there are many failing sub-tests and many failing checks in a test.

 ```sh
 test -name '^TestSum/Expect_correct_sum'
 ```

 Next up, we kept our test-output _brief_ without repeating any information.
-We should note that there definitively is some cases where you would not get _enough_ information from this brief output format.
+We should note that there definitively is some cases where we would not get _enough_ information from this brief output format.
 So this is defiantly just one of those trade-offs that could be improved.

 As for the final problem though, compile time type-safety, `subtest` definitively falls short.
-You can still pass pretty much anything into the `subtest.Value` and various test initializer methods, and it won't detect any inconsistencies for you before the test run.
+We can still pass pretty much anything into the `subtest.Value` and various test initializer methods, and it won't detect any type mismatches for us before the test run.
 Besides, does it really make sense to have the same test initializer methods available for all Go types?
 Should not a `subtest.Value(time.Time{})` provide methods that are useful for comparing times, such as a time specific `Time{}.Equal`, `Time{}.Before` and `Time{}.After` method?

 If we do the count, we gather that `subtest` appear to solve five out of the six problems we identified with the assert library.
-At this point though, it's important to note that at the point the `assert` package was designed, the sub-test feature in Go did not yet exist.
+At this point though, it's important to note that at the time when the `assert` package was designed, the sub-test feature in Go did not yet exist.
 Therefore it would have been impossible for that library to embed it into it's design.
-This is also true for [Gomega][gomega] and [Ginko][ginko], which have been to some inspiration for subtest.
-This proves to demonstrate that with new features in the Go language and standard library, new ways of designing programs become possible.
+This is also true for [Gomega][gomega] and [Ginko][ginko], which have been to some inspiration for `subtest`.
+This only proves to demonstrate that with new features in the Go language and standard library, new ways of designing programs become possible.
 And this brings us to generics.

 With generics added to our tool-box, can we manage to solve all six problems by _starting over_?

 ## But why do we even need a matcher library?

-Before we start of re-designing a tool, it might be worth while asking yourself the question, what _exactly_ is the tool trying to solve?
-And why would you ever want to use it?
-In this case, why do I need a matcher library in Go?
+Before we start of re-designing a tool, it might be worth while asking ourselves the question, what _exactly_ is the tool trying to solve?
+And why would anyone ever want to use it?
+In this case, why would we need a matcher library in Go?

-And to be fair, you don't _need_ a matcher library in Go.
+And to be fair, you don't.
 Go famously don't include any assert functionality, because the Go developers believe that it's better to do checks in tests the same way you do checks in your normal programs.
 I.e. if you do `if err != nil` in your program, that's the syntax for doing the same check in _your tests_.
 This way reading Go tests, becomes no different then reading any other go code, and you are less likely to do _mistakes_.

 I believe that perhaps a common misconception could be that a matcher library is needed because _checking_ results is hard.
 But this simply isn't true.
 At least not for simple checks.
 We can prove this by rewriting our example test to not use a matcher library at all: